Sierra de los Cuchumatanes

+The Sierra de los Cuchumatanes, in western Guatemala, is the highest non-volcanic mountain range in Central America.

 Etymology

 The name "Cuchumatán" is derived from the Mam words cuchuj (to join or unite) and matán (with superior force) and means "that which was brought together by superior force".
 Cuchumatán may also be a derivation of the Nahuatl word kochmatlán, which means "place of the parrot hunters".